nzmichaelwu/news_sentiment_analysis/WebCrawler.md

 ####_Complexity of the content layout_

-The html content layout for Yahoo Finance is slightly complicated than FINVIZ above, as we need to click the website 3 times to get to the historical data page.
+The html content layout for Yahoo Finance is slightly complicated than FINVIZ above, as we need to click the website 3 times to get to the historical data page. <br>
-1. Input the ticker code
+1. Input the ticker code <br>
-2. Click the search button
+2. Click the search button <br>
 3. Click the “Historical Data” tab to navigate to the historical data page

 Once we navigated to the historical data page of a company, the historical data table is wrapped in a html tag called “table”, and each daily share price is bounded by the `<tr>` `</tr>` tags.
 Refer to screenshot below when inspecting the html.

 ![yahoo finance html.png](yahoo%20finance%20html.png)

 ####_Website / data copyright considerations_